hzeller/bdfont.data/README.md

 To get the most compact representation, you give the tool only the characters you need.

+At this point, it represents fonts in stripes, needed for SSD1306 type of displays.

 ```
 make -C src
 # Invoking tool